ClarkHobbie/elan/README.md

 # Introduction

 elan is about trust.
-Do you trust somebody?
+The implicit question it asks is: should I trust this person?

 # Details
 ## Principals